-Join Westminster Briefing this July to for an update on the revised VAWG strategy and an overview of the Government’s approach to FGM.
+Join Westminster Briefing this September for an update on the revised VAWG strategy and an overview of the Government’s approach to FGM.
 This briefing will provide an opportunity to network with peers from relevant sectors, share good practice for collaborative working, and review your strategies around prevention and supporting survivors.

 Key issues to be addressed:

 - Understanding the latest changes to government guidance published in the revised VAWG strategy and Domestic Abuse Bill